 She stopped speaking.
 His grin became a notch more knowing.

 Her lips tightened into a thin, white line.
 “Never you mind.
 Now speak, lest you rouse my temper.”
-Out of the corner of her eye, she could feel Krul’Dar’s gazing suspiciously at her.
-It was clear that her disrespectful mannerisms were uncharacteristic of Kor’Thank.
+Out of the corner of her eye, she saw Krul’Dar eyeing her with suspicion.
+It was clear that her mannerisms were out of character.

 “It is possible to cross between worlds, but ’tis a perilous prospect.
 Many have tried, few have succeeded.
 The reason is simple: our outer environments are tied to our psyches.
 If you wish to change one, then you must change the other.”